-For the optimal solution, we could solve the feasibility version of the integer program iteratively but it is much time-consuming.
-Therefore, instead of the integer programming problem we use the corresponding linear programming problem, which will yield a slightly looser upper bound.
-It is known that i) the solution obtained by the linear program is better than or equal to that obtained by the integer program; ii) if the linear program is infeasible then so is the integer program[35].
+TABLE IV Performance Comparison of the Algorithms in Some Arbitrary Information-Generation Scenario Is Shown we use the corresponding linear programming problem, which will yield a slightly looser upper bound.
+It is known that: 1) the solution obtained by the linear program is better than or equal to that obtained by the integer program and 2) if the linear program is infeasible then so is the integer program [35].